nhcarrigan/general-documentation/docs/contributing.md

 > [!TIP]
 > This document provides a high-level overview of contributing to our projects.
 Check with each project's repository for more specific instructions, if needed.

+Looking for an issue to work on?
+Check out our [issue finder](https://contribute.nhcarrigan.com)!

 Please ensure all pull requests and contributions comply with the [Developer Certificate of Origin](https://developercertificate.org/).

 ## Setting Up Your Code